About FGCCC

 • 2023: Farmer’s Market.
 We sponsored facility rental for organizers from April through October and set up a table with information about us;

 • 2021, 2022, 2022: Star Parties.
 Offered at the Center.
-In 2023 we did this in coordination with Golden Gate State Park; we are soliciting grants for 2024 to offer an outdoor education program for families in stargazing and astronomy;
+In 2023 we did this in coordination with Golden Gate State Park; we received a grant in 2024 to offer a Gilpin AstroDay activity that was held in August.

 • October 2023: We met with officials (including State Attorney Philip J. General Weiser) in October 2023 as part of a listening session with the AG to discuss ways our county can combat rising drug addiction.
 Our interest is to involve recreational activities for kids and families in the effort.